pyvista/pyvista/doc/api/core/grids.rst

-A :class:`pyvista.UniformGrid` is used for modeling datasets with regular uniform spacing in the three coordinate directions.
+A :class:`pyvista.UniformGrid` is used for modeling datasets with uniform spacing in the three coordinate directions.

 .. pyvista-plot::
    :include-source: False